 With new microprocessors available, Apple would go on to release the first Macintosh desktop and then later in 1989, the Macintosh Portable which was battery-powered and predecessor to our current laptops.
 That same year Intel introduced the Touchstone Delta supercomputer which proved that microprocessors have reached their peak in development.

 This supercomputer had 512 microprocessors and was even used in projects like real-time processing of satellite images and fabricating molecular models for various fields of research.
-However, apple and windows DOS OS wasn’t that successful in those days.
+However, apple and windows DOS OS weren’t that successful in those days.
 Apple OS could only run on Apple hardware, while IBMs hardware could run BASIC language programs.

-Come, the 90s when computer software and hardware industry really started to take off.
+Come, the 90s when the computer software and hardware industry really started to take off.
 In the early 90s, 286 and 386 were ruling the hardware industry.
 During the early 90s, Microsoft’s Windows 3.1 coupled with DOS had taken over as the most successful and widely used OS.
 With good hardware memory and sound knowledge of DOS, the user could perform most of the basic to advanced level tasks.
 In DOS, only one program could be run while Windows provided multitasking (Actually pausing the one task and starting the other).
 14.4K modem was used to connect to the internet with a landline phone.

 In the later ’90s, Pentium processors were introduced, and with the advent of Windows 95 and then later Windows 98, things started to take a sharp turn.
 A key introduction to the computer world was the development of the Google search engine at Stanford University by Sergey Brin and Larry Page in 1996.